-This country house near York is surrounded by parkland that’s filled with woodland and riverside walks.
+This country house near York is a Yorkshire National Trust site that's surrounded by parkland with lots of woodland and riverside walks to try.
 Beningbrough Hall dates back over 300 years and you can explore grand Georgian rooms and browse an extensive art collection at the site’s Saloon Galleries.

 - The parkland around Beningbrough Hall is dog-friendly making this National Trust site an ideal place to head to with four-legged friends.